 Spanienbloggen is run by freelance travel journalist (specializing in Spain) Hanne Olsen.

-On the Spain blog, Hanne writes about everything from regions, cities and Spanish culture, to guides, tips and exciting food recipes from Spain.
+On the Spain blog, Hanne writes about everything from regions & cities to culture & exciting food recipes from Spain.

 Each year, Hanne stays in Spain for several months at a time.
-Here she lives with great curiosity among the local Spaniards, their country and visits their well known and lesser known places, which she writes about and supports with beautiful pictures.
+Here she lives with great curiosity among the local Spaniards.
+She visits their well known and lesser known places, which she writes about and supports with beautiful pictures.

 The travel blog TeaTougaard.dk is (surprisingly) run by travel blogger Tea Tougaard.